ChifiSource/Olive.jl/README.md

 - sponsoring ChifiSource creators (in each repo's sponsors section)
 - participating in the community

 I thank you for all of your help with our project, or just for considering contributing!
+I want to stress further that we are not picky -- allowing us all to express ourselves in different ways is part of the key methodology behind the entire [chifi](https://github.com/ChifiSource) ecosystem.
+Feel free to contribute, we would **love** to see your art!
+Issues marked with `good first issue` might be a great place to start!
 #### guidelines
 When submitting issues or pull-requests for Olive, it is important to make sure of a few things.
 We are not super strict, but making sure of these few things will be helpful for maintainers!
 1. You have replicated the issue on `Olive#Unstable`
 2. The issue does not currently exist... or does not have a planned implementation different to your own.
 In these cases, please collaborate on the issue, express your idea and we will select the best choice.
 3. **Pull Request TO UNSTABLE**
 4. This is an issue with Olive, not a dependency; if there is a problem with highlighting, please report that issue to [ToolipsMarkdown](https://github.com/ChifiSource/ToolipsMarkdown.jl).
 If there is an issue with Cell reading/writing, report that issue to [IPyCells](https://github.com/ChifiSource/IPyCells.jl)
-### known issues
 ### tech stack
 I appreciate those who are interested to take some time to look into the tech-stack used to create this project.
 I created a lot of these, and it took a lot of time.